Cookie Policy

 10. Cookie Consent

 Under the EU ePrivacy Directive, cookies that are strictly necessary to provide a service requested by the user do not require consent.
+Authentication and security cookies on Machestra fall into this category.

 11. Updates to This Cookie Policy